fabriceo/AVDSP/README.md

 * osx     : some files used by the author to test or generate dsp files for the OktoDac on his imac. xmosusb is to upload these programs into the dac trough the usb connection.

 ## Remarks
-unfortunately, and by opposite to linux, no CoreAudio driver provided yet...
+- unfortunately, and by opposite to linux, no CoreAudio driver provided yet...
+- dsp_FIR instruction implemented but not tested yet
+- a nanosharc xml parser is provided as a proof of concept but not fully integrated to generate proper dsp program